Epididymitis: Causes

 Though urinary tract infections in men are rare, bacterial infection is the most common cause of acute epididymitis.
 The bacteria in the urethra back-track through the urinary and reproductive structures to the epididymis.
 In rare circumstances, the infection reaches the epididymis via the bloodstream.

 In sexually active men, Chlamydia trachomatis is responsible for two-thirds of acute cases, followed by Neisseria gonorrhoeae and E. coli (or other bacteria that cause urinary tract infection).
 Particularly among men over age 35 in whom the cause is E. coli, epididymitis is commonly due to urinary tract obstruction.
 Less common microbes include Ureaplasma, Mycobacterium, and cytomegalovirus, or Cryptococcus in patients with HIV infection.
 E. coli is more common in boys before puberty, the elderly, and men who have sex with men.
 In the majority of cases in which bacteria are the cause, only one side of the scrotum or the other is the locus of pain.

 Non-infectious causes are also possible.
 Reflux of sterile urine (urine without bacteria) through the ejaculatory ducts may cause inflammation with obstruction.
-In children, it may be a response following an infection with enterovirus, adenovirus or Mycoplasma pneumoniae.
+In children, it may be a response following infection with enterovirus, adenovirus, or Mycoplasma pneumoniae.
 Rare non-infectious causes of chronic epididymitis include sarcoidosis (more prevalent in black men) and Behçet's disease.